AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 # BlueJeans connector {#bluejeansconnector}

-You can now integrate&nbsp;Learning Manager with BlueJeans connector and use BlueJeans to host classes.
+You can now integrate Learning Manager with BlueJeans connector and use BlueJeans to host classes.
 BlueJeans lets you launch audio and video conference calls, video chats, and webinars.

 Follow these steps to set up and use the connector.

 1. In Learning Manager  home page , hover the mouse over the BlueJeans card/thumbnail.
 A menu appears.
-Click  **[!UICONTROL Connect]**&nbsp;option from the menu.
+Click  **[!UICONTROL Connect]** option from the menu.

    ![](assets/miniorange.png)

 1. The BlueJeans connector page opens.
-Enter the details of your account into respective fields to&nbsp;integrate Learning Manager and BlueJeans for synchronization of user feed.
+Enter the details of your account into respective fields to integrate Learning Manager and BlueJeans for synchronization of user feed.
 You can get the details from the administrator of your BlueJeans account.

    ![](assets/bluejeans-connecotrpage.png)